GowthamGajini/climate_now/README.md

 While creating this app, We skipped some Rails parts which are not currently needed, might add based on necessity:
 - No Action Cable, Mailbox, Active Storage, System Test, or Javascript.

+## Testing

+- RSpec is used for writing and running tests.
+- Ran `rails generate rspec:install` to set up RSpec in this project.
+- Run `rspec` or `bundle exec rspec` to execute testcases

+## Note

+- Created a simple HomeController for the landing page.